 “A junior member of the project team incorrectly briefed Waltham Forest Council.
 Unfortunately, by the time this error was spotted, letters to residents had already been issued.
 A new letter with correct information is being sent out this week.

 “Both Countryside and Waltham Forest are fully committed to the Marlowe Road Estate and it is set to start on site in September this year.
 We apologise for any confusion or concern this has caused for residents.”

 Residents of Marlowe Road Estate are shortly due to receive letters from the council setting out the current situation and what this means for them.

 The redevelopment has stoked controversy on several fronts; with fewer social homes being built in place of those being demolished, Compulsory Purchase Orders (CPOs) being issued to several homeowners in the area, and a popular playground being relocated during construction.

 Granted planning permission by the council in November 2015, the Marlowe Road plans include the demolition of 166 social-rent homes.
-Of the 436 new homes due to be built there, 150 are for social rent and 286 for private sale.
+Of the 436 new homes due to be built there, 150 are for social rent, 18 are for shared ownership, and 268 are for private sale.